usename-Poezd/mvc/README.md

 ### routes/
 Routes folder, which stores descriptions of all routes of service
 ### src/
 Framework extension point.
 This is where developers put their code.
 Implemented based on the MVC pattern.
 Controller - contains controllers.
 The entry point of all requests to the server and the subsequent formation of the response.
 Model - contains models.
 Gets data from various sources (DB, external api, etc.).
 Service - business logic layer.
 Contains code that is most likely to be refactored and modified.
-View - contains a view.
 Generates json server response.